 To do exchange arbitrage, you need to own the coins for which you would like to Arbitrage.
 For example, your base currency is USD, and you have seen that normally ADA, ATOM, and EOS are prone to offer arbitrage opportunities among certain exchanges.
-Then, you will need to have all these coins on two (or more) exchanges you want to do Arbitrage on.
+You will need to have all these coins on two (or more) exchanges that you want to do Arbitrage on.
 Now you are set and ready to start taking advantage of price inefficiencies.

 - You own USD and EOS on exchanges A and B.